Credit builder cards

 If you've never had a credit card before, it can be tricky to decide which one to go for.
 The best credit builder card for you will depend on your personal circumstances but, as a general rule, you should be looking for something with a low interest rate and reasonable credit limit.

-Our eligibility checker will show you your acceptance chances for many cards, including most of our top picks below.
+Our eligibility checker shows your acceptance chances for many cards, including most of our top picks below.
 We've ordered these by perks, then by representative APR.
-Some of these cards also have a 0% spending period, but unless you NEED to borrow (and if so, make sure you use the cards the right way – full details are in 0% spending), it's best to use these cards to spend a small amount and pay your card off in full each month to help build a good credit history.
+Some of these cards sometimes have a 0% spending period, but unless you NEED to borrow (and if so, make sure you use the cards the right way – full details are in 0% spending), it's best to use these cards to spend a small amount and pay your card off in full each month to help build a good credit history.

 Top credit-building cards for new cardholders